exercism/bash/exercises/practice/reverse-string/.articles/performance/content.md

 ```

 If we can loop backwards, we don't even need to save the length to a variable.
-We even get a tiny improvement since bash does not need to access the variable contents for each iteration.
+We get a tiny improvement since bash does not need to access the variable contents for each iteration.

 ```bash
 $ time for ((i = ${#string} - 1; i >= 0; i--)); do true; done